Harakmbut

 The Harakmbut (Arakmbut, Harakmbet) are indigenous people in Peru.

 They speak the Harakmbut language.
 An estimated 2,000 Harakmbut people live in the Madre de Dios Region near the Brazilian border in the Peruvian Amazon.

 Amarakaeri

 Amarakaeri are also called Amaracaire or Amarakaire people.
 Subgroups of their tribe include the Kochimberi, Küpondirideri, Wíntaperi, Wakitaneri, and Kareneri peoples.
 As of 1987, 500 Amarakaeri people lived near the Madre de Dios and Colorado Rivers.
 Some pan for gold as a means of subsistence.
+Anthropologist Andrew Gray stated that the Amarakaeri population was under one thousand in 1996.
+Gray believed that the Amarakaeri's distance from the main stream of the Madre de Dios River may have accounted for their survival.

 Huachipaeri

-Huachipaeri are also known as Huachipaire or Wacipaire people.
+Huachipaeri are also known as Huachipaire or Wachipaeri people.
 As of 2000, there were 310 Huachipaeri living near the upper Madre de Dios and Keros Rivers.
 Subgroups of the Huachipaeri including the following, with population figures from 2000: